woodcox/11ty-solid-base/README.md

 # 11ty Solid Starter

-Nothing but a base HTML5 template and the essentials setup esbuild to compile Solid-js alongside 11ty.
+Nothing but a base HTML5 template and the esbuild setup to compile your Solid-js app alongside 11ty.

 Includes minifiying and autoprefixing of styles `postbuild` using [Lightning CSS](https://lightningcss.dev/).
 If you have different preferred browser targets, be sure to modify both the package `browserslist` and the value of `--target` within the `postbuild` script.